For students attending the Master's Programme in Biomedicine Exchange Studies - Master's Programme in Biomedicine

 KI and the international committee for the study programmes in Biomedicine has just signed an agreement with King Abdullah University of Science and Technology (KAUST) in Saudi Arabia.
 KAUST is offering master’s students in Biomedicine to do their degree project at KAUST, fully financed, via the KAUST Visiting Student Research Program (VSRP) internship.
 The projects can be done within the Biological and Environmental Science and Engineering Division (BESE).
 This exchange is only available if you go in your 4th semester and do your research project.
 No courses are available at KAUST.

-Switzerland is no longer participating in the Erasmus+ Programme, but student exchange is continued within the Swiss-European Mobility Programme.
+Switzerland is not participating in the Erasmus+ Programme, but student exchange is continued within the Swiss-European Mobility Programme.

 • Students can find supervisors/projects in Pharmaceutical Sciences, or other areas if no projects can be found within this area.